ACR Committee on Training

 Committee Description

-The ACR Committee on Training develops educational resources for rheumatology learners and educators, creates networking spaces and career development for rheumatology trainees and educators.
+The Committee on Training develops educational resources for rheumatology learners and educators, creates opportunities for networking and collaboration among rheumatology training program directors, faculty, educational scholars, and rheumatology trainees, and promotes career development in rheumatology education.

 Responsibilities